 “We determined that our external sandbox solution was very good at spotting some key elements of such attacks.
 But more widely, they were missing the boat.”
 For instance, a typical multi-step attack might conceal its presence by taking the user to a benign link, then a semi-benign page, and then to an external server.
 “Automated tools will always check Step 1 and maybe Step 2,” says James.”
 “But they don’t alert you to Step 3.
 In that scenario, conventional sandboxing inspection is broken.”

 To make matters worse there was sometimes a 45-minute delay just to run a sample.
 “And it didn’t come close to measuring what we needed to make a definitive statement about the potential threat.
 As soon as we switched to VMRay, we were able to consistently analyze samples more thoroughly and in a timely fashion.” he says.

 There were similar bottlenecks with the company’s EDR vendor.
 “In cases where our analysts were investigating EDR alerts and requesting access to the relevant files, it was taking them way too long to respond.
 In some cases, they never got back to us.
 VMRay’s API gave us a nice, clean way to solve that problem.”

-Summarizing his expectations for a sandboxing solution, James says, “You’ve got to be fast.
-You’ve got to be interactive, and you have to give me the detailed data I need so I can be fast and push new information back out to the security community.
+Summarizing his expectations for a threat detection and analysis solution, James says, “You’ve got to be fast and interactive, and you have to give me the detailed data I need so I can be fast and push new information back out to the security community.
 VMRay allows us to do all those things much more efficiently than we ever could before.”